 By the same token, you don’t want to be left with not enough coverage.
 Talk with your condo insurer and make sure all your bases are covered.

 You will also want to consider whether you want a replacement cost or actual cash value (ACV) policy.
 Replacement cost policies pay out base on what it would cost to repair your condo to the condition it was when you bought it, and what a covered item would cost to replace today.
 ACV pays as replacement cost minus any depreciation that has occurred over time.

 Condo insurance cost and deductible

-The average cost of condo insurance is $478 yearly, according to the NAIC.
+The average cost of condo insurance is $488 yearly, according to our study.
 However, there are variables that can affect your final premium:

 - If your complex’s master policy is minimal in its coverage, you may need to spend more in order to get comprehensive coverage for your unit.